jdz357/jdz357.github.io/_pages/cv.md

 Education
 ======
 **The University of Texas at Austin**
-* Ph.D., Computational Science, Engineering, and Mathematics, 2026.
-Supervisors: Dr. Leszek Demkowicz and Dr. George Biros (expected)
+* Ph.D., Computational Science, Engineering, and Mathematics, Supervisors: Dr. Leszek Demkowicz and Dr. George Biros.
+(Expected 2026)
 * M.S., Computational Science, Engineering, and Mathematics, 2023
 * B.S., Aerospace Engineering with Highest Honors, 2021
   * Certificate in Computational Science and Engineering